 RESTORATION OF A FIAT DINO

-This blog follows a painstaking five year restoration of my 1971 Fiat Dino Spider by internationally renowned Dino expert Mark Devaney.
+This photo archive follows a painstaking five year restoration of my 1971 Fiat Dino Spider by internationally renowned Dino expert Mark Devaney.
 The car previously had a poor quality paint job that concealed corrosion and poor repairs.
 In other respects the car had a high level of originality and wherever possible rust issues were addressed retaining as much original metal as possible.
 Where required, new sections were hand fabricated using traditional techniques, precisely replicating every factory detail, resulting in "tool room copy" authenticity.
 The bodyshell was painted to the same level of uncompromising perfection.
 In total over twelve hundred hours went into restoring, painting, detailing and reassembling the car.

 MY CAR